Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Methods

 \subsection{Datasets}

-All results were derived using open-source data contained in the Podcast ECoG Dataset \cite{zada_podcast_2025}.
+All results were derived using open-source data contained in the Podcast ECoG Dataset \citep{zada_podcast_2025}.
 It contains electrocorticography (ECoG) recordings from nine patients with epilepsy who listened to a 30-minute excerpt of the podcast \emph{This American Life} (“So a Monkey and a Horse Walk Into a Bar: Act One—Monkey in the Middle”).
 Of the 1,330 intracranial electrodes originally implanted, 1,268 were retained after excluding contacts with imprecise anatomical localization or excessive noise in their power-spectral density.
 Electrode positions were projected onto a template cortical surface for visualization.
-Full pre-processing details are provided in \cite{zada_podcast_2025}.
+Full pre-processing details are provided in \citet{zada_podcast_2025}.

-We focused on broadband high-gamma activity (70–200 Hz), extracted with a fourth-order zero-phase Butterworth band-pass IIR filter and converted to analytic amplitude.
+We focused on broadband high-gamma activity (70–200 Hz), extracted with a fourth-order zero-phase Butterworth band-pass Infinite Impulse Response (IIR) filter and converted to analytic amplitude.
 The resulting envelopes were down-sampled to 4 Hz and z-scored.